eserttas/todolistvul/README.md

 ### Stored/Persistent XSS
  Where the malicious string originates from the website's database.

- -You can add scripting code into title input then you execute this code.
+ -You can add scripting code into post title input then you execute this code.

+## FINAL PROJECT UPDATE

+### Security Misconfiguration

+You can enter post detail page and put quotes after the url and site shows you vulnerability on screen

+### Broken Access Control

+if you create new user ,you can try to access /admin page and you see this user access this url becouse of there is no 'OPA' control